-- (8) The treasurer or candidate shall preserve books of account, bills, receipts, other financial records of and all campaign or political committee for not less than five calendar years following the year during which the transaction occurred or for any longer period as otherwise required by - (9) All reports filed pursuant to subsection (1) or (2) of this section shall be certified as correct by the candidate and the treasurer. - (10) Where there is not a pending complaint concerning a report, it is not evidence of a violation of this section to submit an amended report within ((twentyone))21 days of filing an initial report if: - (a) The report is accurately amended;
+- (8) The treasurer or candidate shall preserve books of account, bills, receipts, and all other financial records of the campaign or political committee for not less than five calendar years following the year during which the transaction occurred or for any longer period as otherwise required by law. - (9) All reports filed pursuant to subsection (1) or (2) of this section shall be certified as correct by the candidate and the treasurer. - (10) Where there is not a pending complaint concerning a report, it is not evidence of a violation of this section to submit an amended report within (( $\frac{\text{twenty-one}}{\text{one}}$ )) $\frac{21}{21}$ days of filing an initial report if: - (a) The report is accurately amended;

-(b) The amended report is filed more than ((thirty))30 days before an election;
+(b) The amended report is filed more than (thirty) 30 days before an election: